ingadi/ingadi/README.md

 ## Rapidfire
 - 🌱 I’m currently learning TypeScript
 - 💬 Ask me about anything related to Web Development
-- ⚡ Fun fact: Before the computer mouse was known as a mouse, it was known as the turtle (we got really lucky there didn't we).
+- ⚡ Fun fact: Before the computer mouse was known as a mouse, it was known as the turtle (we got really lucky there didn't we)

 ## Technologies I adore